 I don't know about you, but why would any one of us redeemed folks, with redeemed souls and tongues, let anyone shut us up after we have found our way, and our truth, and our life?

 It's time to stop saying "I don't know any better" and instead say real loud with a shout of glory "I know Jesus.
 I know the way unto all blessing.
 And so I have made my personal covenant with Him.
 I know Him, and I know better now.
 And by God's grace and strength I'm going to stand up and give my testimony, and if the Pharisees and Philistines don't like it.
-They can write Jesus a email, but I'm planning on being ready for my final exam."
+They can write Jesus an email, but I'm planning on being ready for my final exam!"

 5. Sex and marriage decisions can have lifelong consequences for you and others so tread lightly and lovingly and wisely.

 Ephesians5,25-29 is our text here, primarily verse 29: 25 "Husbands love your wives just as Christ loved the church and gave himself up for her, 26 to make her holy, cleansing her by the washing with water through the word [another baptismal referance], 27 and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 28 In this same way, husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.
 29 After all, no one ever hated his own body, but he feeds it and cares for it, just as Christ does the church."

 Oh my do we need wisdom when it comes to sex and marriage.
 I make no pretense of teaching anything comprehensive here at N. 5 of the "Ten Ways Of Wisdom After I Didn't Know Any Better."
 But we can't very well teach biblical wisdom without preaching on the achilles heal of human foolishness, which is sexuality without wisdom and Godly love.